justinjiajia/personalwiki/bigdata/hadoop_streaming.md

 $ python3 --version
 ```

-For the word count application, the Python code for the mapper can be specified as follows:
+For the word count application, the Python code for the mapper can be specified as follows[^1]

+[^1]: `#!/usr/bin/env python3` must be included as the first line in the Python scripts, as it instructs the program loader of a Unix-like operating system which program should be loaded to run them.

 ```python
 #!/usr/bin/env python3